Thomas Rhett and Pregnant Wife Lauren Attend iHeartRadio Music Awards

 Alberto E. Rodriguez/Getty Images

-During tonight's show, Thomas is nominated for two awards including Country Artist of the Year.
+During tonight's show, Thomas Rhett is nominated for two awards including Country Artist of the Year.
 He's also scheduled to perform one of his biggest hits to a sold-out crowd.

 One fan who will absolutely be cheering him on is Lauren who recently revealed the sex of their upcoming baby.